Bulgaria rising: Can a growing startup movement reinvent the country’s economy?

 When I first moved to Europe in 2014, Bulgaria was exactly nowhere on my list of places to visit.
 Out of the blue, I received an invitation to attend and moderate some sessions at a Sofia-based conference called DigitalK in the spring of 2015.
 The organizers would pay for my hotel if I came out for a few days.
 After a bit of ruminating, I figured: “Bulgaria?
 Sure, why not?”

-It took more than six hours of flying from southwest France to Sofia to truly appreciate just how far east this country of 7.1 million people really is.
-With beaches on the Black Sea, and borders with Turkey, Romania, and Greece, it sits at a remarkable cultural crossroads.
-But to say that Bulgaria is where east meets west doesn’t quite capture its setting.
-It’s more like where east and west have come to trample each other over and over again.
+It took more than six hours flying from southwest France to Sofia to truly appreciate just how far east this country of 7.1 million people really is.
+With beaches on the Black Sea and borders with Turkey, Romania, and Greece, it sits at a remarkable cultural crossroads.
+But to say that Bulgaria is where East meets West doesn’t quite capture the setting.
+It’s more like where East and West have come to trample each other over and over again.

-The country’s central location has drawn invaders such as the Mongols, the Ottomans, the Nazis, and the Communists.
-Each often determined to erase traces of previous invaders.
+The country’s central location has drawn invaders such as the Mongols, the Ottomans, the Nazis, and the Communists, each often determined to erase traces of previous invaders.
 The city of Sofia shows the scars of these historic tidal shifts, and it’s a testament to the Bulgarian people’s resilience that any of its architectural wonders survive to this day.

 Walking around Sofia the first time took me past the stunning reminders of this cultural stew, including the sky-blue Bulgarian Orthodox St. Alexander Nevsky Cathedral, as well as ornate mosques and synagogues.
 There were several digs underway to uncover other architectural landmarks that had been buried or paved over by various occupiers.

-In a nod to its new western-facing orientation and ambitions, there was also a small monument in a park with a quote from President Ronald Reagan.
-A few months after my second visit to Sofia and Digitalk in June 2017, the city unveiled a statue of Reagan, who many here credit with the fall of communism and the Soviet Union, near an alley that was previously named after him.
+In a nod to its new Western-facing orientation and ambitions, there was also a small monument in a park with a quote from President Ronald Reagan.
+A few months after my second visit to Sofia and Digitalk in June 2017, the city unveiled a statue of Reagan — whom many here credit with the fall of communism and the Soviet Union — near an alley that was previously named after him.

-Yet it was less obvious landmarks that revealed some of the country’s more modern potential.
+Yet it was less-obvious landmarks that revealed some of the country’s more modern potential.
 As I strolled through the city center, I passed several Cuban stores selling rum and cigars.
 It seemed like such a random global connection: Bulgaria and Cuba?

 But at the first edition of Digitalk, a Bulgarian engineer reminded me that under the Comecon system each Soviet bloc country had an economic focus.
 Bulgaria, in addition to agriculture, specialized in electronics and information technology.
 Basically, Bulgaria was the Soviet bloc’s IT shop.
 This engineer had grown up in Cuba because his parents were dispatched there to work on the country’s infrastructure.

 That IT concentration, plus a long history of mathematical strength, served the country well after the USSR imploded and Bulgaria slipped out of the Soviet bloc and shook off its communist government in 1990.
-By the time it joined the European Union in 2007, those skills had made it fertile outsourcing ground for U.S. tech giants such as Cisco Systems, Hewlett-Packard, VMWare, Microsoft, Oracle, and IBM.
+By the time it joined the European Union in 2007, those skills had made it fertile outsourcing ground for U.S. tech giants like Cisco Systems, Hewlett-Packard, VMWare, Microsoft, Oracle, and IBM.

 As of 2015, the first year I attended Digitalk, Bulgaria had one of the highest broadband adoption rates in the world.
 And Stack Overflow data indicated that Bulgarian developers had some of the strongest reputations in the world.